kmanpearl/7712_alignment_and_assembly/README.md

                         value must be between 0-1
   --s S, -save S        if True, save intermediate outputs

-required arguments:
-  --q Q, -query_file Q  path to the query FASTA file --r R, -read_file R   path to the reads FASTA file
 ```

 The required arguments are `-query_file`: a FASTA file containing a single query sequence that you wish to align to and `-read_file`: a FASTA file containing all of the sequence reads that you wish to assemble and align against the query.
-The reads file must contain more than one sequence.
+The query file may only contain one sequence, while the reads file must contain more than one sequence.
 The program only accepts DNA sequences reads containing the letters ATGC.
 Any other characters, such as those used to represent ambiguos base pairs, will raise an exception.

 The default length to use when creating kmers is `15`.
 This value should be changed to `5` with the argument `-kmer_size` if you are running on the files in `test_data`.
-It is recommended to keep this k value small.
 If the length of kmer is shorter than the smallest sequence read it will raise an exception.
+Choice of kmer length should reflect the similarity between sequences.
+For sequences with more variation, a smaller k value will be more likely to capture all alignments.
+For sequences with little variation a larger k value will reduce the number of sequences selected for alignment and thus the runtime of the program.

 The default scoring scheme used is `+1` for a match and `-1` for a mis-match or gap.
 These can be changed using the optional arguments `-match_score`, `-mismatch_score`, and `-gap_score`, respectively.